 EDUMi.my

-New Zealand
+Study in New Zealand

 Why New Zealand

-New Zealand is known for its natural landscapes, cultural heritage and well regarded university sector.
+New Zealand is known for its natural landscapes, cultural heritage and well-regarded university sector.
 Students benefit from applied learning environments, research opportunities and support systems that prioritise inclusion.
-Institutions maintain global connections while providing a manageable and student centred learning context.
+Institutions maintain global connections while providing a manageable and student-centred learning context.

-Student Life in New Zealand
+Student Life

-Local communities tend to be welcoming, with Māori culture providing added depth to students’ social and cultural experience.
+Local communities tend to be welcoming, with Maori culture adding depth to students' social and cultural experience.

-Top Universities in New Zealand
+Selected universities in New Zealand

 The table below outlines selected universities in New Zealand along with areas of strength and indicative QS World University Rankings 2025.
 Students should confirm current admission requirements and ranking updates from institutional sources.

-University Features QS rank 2025
+University name Specialisation or features QS rank 2025

 The University of Auckland Medicine, engineering, IT, business, law, arts and social sciences 65